Episode S1E27 – The Todd Bidner Interview.

 It was a good year for UK ice hockey as in the same round, future imports to play in the UK included Mike Blaisdell 11th o/a (Durham, Nottingham and Sheffield), Wayne Crawford 109th o/a (Peterborough, Whitley, Telford), Mike O’Connor 136th o/a (Durham, Sheffield) and Fred Perlini 158th o/a (Nottingham, Fife, Guildford).

-Todd played 12 times for Washington, he talks of how, after just 6 games, he broke his leg and was sent to hospital on his own still wearing his kit, in a taxi!
+Todd played only 12 times for the NHL’s Washington Capitals.
+After just 6 games, he broke his leg and was sent to hospital in a taxi.
+He was on his own and still wearing his hockey kit!

 They sent me back to the Capitals stadium in a taxi, the dressing room was deserted and I later discovered that everyone had been fired, the GM, the coach and all the back room staff, right down to the scouting staff, they all got fired!